The darknet is a dynamic and shifting space.

 Categorizing the Darknet

 DarkOwl Vision uses natural language processing to categorize our darknet content in an effort to understand the shape and feel of its current and trending states.
-The most popular content topics in our latest dataset are counterfeiting, cryptocurrency, wikis, markets, carding, hacking, IT and computing, and drugs.
+Some popular content topics in our latest dataset are counterfeiting, cryptocurrency, wikis, markets, carding, hacking, IT and computing, and drugs.
 We regularly perform a quantitative analysis to give us insight into whether we are successfully collecting relevant data, as well as improve our understanding of the networks and our collection methodologies.

 Map the Dark was produced by Sarah Prime and developed by Matthew Curtis, the team behind our Professional Tools interface, using daily metrics and statistics generated by the DarkOwl Vision data science team.
 Map the Dark was inspired by the works of Peter Beshai and Jim Vallandingham, with icons courtesy of Font Awesome.
 We’d also like to acknowledge Leah Meredith from marketing, and our IT and security teams for their support in publishing this to the world.